jj1bdx/airspy-fmradion/README.md

 # airspy-fmradion

-* Version v0.6.0-pre5, 5-APR-2019
+* Version v0.6.0, 6-APR-2019
 * For MacOS and Linux
-* *NOTE: this release has a major change adding the AM reception function* (AM reception function is supported by Airspy HF+ only)
+* *NOTE: this release has a major change adding the AM reception function*

 ### What is airspy-fmradion?